futureofcoding/futureofcoding.org/README.md

 # [futureofcoding.org](http://futureofcoding.org)

-Welcome to the Future of Coding.
+This is the repo for the Future of Coding website.

-If you find any typos or have any suggestions, feel free to edit anything and send me a pull request.

-You can also take a look at [the issues](https://github.com/stevekrouse/futureofcoding.org/issues) to see the other things in my todo list.
-I'd appreciate your feedback on any of those items.
-Or if you have anything to add there, feel free to create a new issue and I'll comment on it to let you know if I'm going to get it done.

-Feel free to shoot me an email as well.
-I'm steve at futureofcoding.org.

-* [To Do](https://github.com/stevekrouse/futureofcoding.org/projects/3) is my pipeline of tasks
-* [To Research](https://github.com/stevekrouse/futureofcoding.org/projects/2) is my pipeline of links and topics
-* [My podcast pipeline](https://github.com/stevekrouse/futureofcoding.org/projects/1) is where I organize my guests
+The website is a mix of personal logs and projects by Steve Krouse, episode pages for the Future of Coding podcast, and some pages about the Future of Coding community.
+Steve has turned over the website to community ownership, so things are in flux while we decided what should go where.
+Still, if you see any typos or have any suggestions, issues and PRs are welcome.

-I keep a number of ["virtual webpages"](https://github.com/stevekrouse/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22) when a GitHub issue is a better format for them than a regular webpage for some reason.
+Steve also kept a number of ["virtual webpages"](https://github.com/stevekrouse/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22) when a GitHub issue is a better format for them than a regular webpage.
+These might be of interest if you are following along with his research work.

 ## Developing notes